getgrav/grav-plugin-page-inject/README.md

     [plugin:file-inject](/route/to/file)
     ```

     The plugin will look for the file starting at the Grav user directory.
 If the file exists it will inject it’s content.
 Just like with "page-inject", you can optionally use a custom template.
+The markdown content of the file will be available in a Twig variable named `markdown`.

-1. **URL Injection**
+4. **URL Injection**

     ```
     [plugin:url-inject](url)
     ```

     If the URL is valid the content of the file it points to is injected.
 The use of a custom template is supported.
+You can use the Twig variable `markdown` to process the requested markdown.
-    Injecting content from remote sites is relatively dangerous.
+    Note: Injecting content from remote sites is relatively dangerous.
 You are advised to use the Twig `|escape` or `|striptags` filter in such a template.

 [grav]: http://github.com/getgrav/grav